esl/MongooseIM/doc/modules/mod_carboncopy.md

 The server uses a disco query to inform if carbons are enabled.

 ##### Enabling and disabling Carbons from the client

+Carbons are not enabled by default.
+Every client app has to enable carbons to get messages sent to other clients of the user.
-Each client can enable/disable carbons for its users by sending an iq stanza with a child element -  `<enable xmlns='urn:xmpp:carbons:2'/>` or `<disable xmlns='urn:xmpp:carbons:2'/>` respectively.
+Carbons are enabled and disabled with an iq stanza with a child element -  `<enable xmlns='urn:xmpp:carbons:2'/>` or `<disable xmlns='urn:xmpp:carbons:2'/>`.

 ##### Receiving messages to a bare JID
 Each message to a bare JID is forked and sent to all carbon enabled resources of the recipient, and not just to the highest priority resource.